What does “iro” mean in Japanese?

 - umi – 海 (うみ) : a noun meaning ‘ocean’ or ‘sea’ in Japanese.

-- no – の : a case particle used to join two nouns.
+- no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “umi” and “iro”.
+In the example, this works to join “umi” and “iro”.
 The formed phrase literally means ‘the color of the ocean’ in Japanese.
 Word orders in Japanese and English are different, but the role of this case particle is similar to that of the English preposition, “of”.

 - ga – が : a case particle used to make the subject word or the object word in a sentence.
 In the example, this is used after “umi no iro” to make the object in the sentence.

-- suki – 好き (すき) : one conjugation of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
+- suki – 好き (すき) : the stem part of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
 Native speakers, however, often use this as an individual word to mean ‘to like’ or ‘to love’ in Japanese.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 In the example, this is used after “suki” to make it sound polite.